Comparative Research Grant 2023

 • The project is expected to result in a paper for the Netspar Discussion Paper Series nine months to one year from the start of the grant.

-• The aim should be to compare the regulatory and product choices, actual behaviours, etc. surrounding pensions, aging and retirement in two or more countries (the Netherlands must be included in the comparison).
+• The aim of the paper should be to compare the regulatory, policy and product choices, actual behaviours, etc. surrounding pensions, aging and retirement in two or more countries (the Netherlands must be included in the comparison).

 • The project is expected to explore and outline the links with the academic literature.